-Genetics.
+- Genetics.
 A family history of anxiety disorders increases one’s chance of also developing one.

-Trauma.
+- Trauma.
 Experiencing physical or sexual abuse, sudden loss of a loved one, combat stress, or a serious accident can lead to an anxiety disorder.

-Chronic Stress.
+- Chronic Stress.
 Unrelenting stress caused by pressures at work, financial problems, or marital problems can contribute to anxiety disorder.

-Brain chemistry.
+- Brain chemistry.
 A malfunction in stress hormone production, such as cortisol and adrenaline, can lead to symptoms of anxiety.

-Personality.
+- Personality.
 Certain personality traits may predispose an individual to anxiety.

-Treatment for Anxiety Disorders
+Therapy for Anxiety Disorders

 Because each type of anxiety disorder will have its own features, treating the anxiety disorder will be tailored accordingly.
 However, treatment for anxiety disorders will typically involve a combination of three basic elements.
 These include:

-Psychotherapy.
+- Psychotherapy.
 By utilizing psychotherapy, the individual can learn how to change the distorted internal messaging that results in the anxiety symptoms.
 Both individual and group therapy sessions provide opportunities to learn new thought-behavior patterns that can help manage fears that drive the anxiety.

-Medications.
+- Medications.
 The doctor will prescribe antidepressants, antianxiety medication, or antipsychotic medications, or possibly a combination of them, to help adjust brain chemistry.

-Holistic therapies.
+- Holistic therapies.
 Adjunctive holistic therapies enhance the effects of therapy by providing activities that help induce relaxation and reduce stress.
 These might include yoga classes, meditation, guided imagery, mindfulness training, Jacuzzi, and massage therapy.